osrf/ros2multirobotbook/src/simulation.md

 #### Lifts
 The ability to test lift integration is crucial as these systems are often the operational bottlenecks in facilities given their shared usage by both humans and multi robot fleets.
 As with annotated doors, lifts can be customized in a number of ways in the `traffic_editor` gui including the dimension & orientation of the cabin and mapping cabin doors to building levels.

-TODO: update gazebo image
 ![](images/lift_traffic_editor.png)

 The `building_map_generator gazebo` script parses the `.building.yaml` file for lifts definitions and auto-generates the sdf elements for the cabin, cabin doors as well as lift shaft doors.
 A prismatic joint is defined at the base of the cabin which is actuated by the lift plugin to move the cabin between different levels.
 While the cabin doors are part of the cabin structure, the shaft doors are fixed to building.
 Both sets of doors open/close simultaneously at a given level and are controlled by the lift plugin itself.
 These doors are created using the same method as other doors in the building and include the door plugin as well.
-The `building_map_generator` also appends a lift [plugin](todo add link) element with required parameters to the lift's model sdf block.
+The `building_map_generator` also appends a lift plugin todo add link element with required parameters to the lift's model sdf block.

 ```xml
 <plugin filename="liblift.so" name="lift">